silvanliu666-rgb/ICC-LowCarbon-Scheduling/README.md

 This repository contains the dataset and source code for our research on the low-carbon economic dispatch strategy for Intelligent Computing Centers (ICCs).

 ## 📖 Overview
-[cite_start]The rapid expansion of Intelligent Computing Centers (ICCs)—fueled by artificial intelligence growth—has surged electricity demand while locking in continuous, around-the-clock consumption patterns, increasingly straining power systems transitioning to variable renewable dominance[cite: 4].
+The rapid expansion of Intelligent Computing Centers (ICCs)—fueled by artificial intelligence growth—has surged electricity demand while locking in continuous, around-the-clock consumption patterns, increasingly straining power systems transitioning to variable renewable dominance.

-[cite_start]To address the temporal mismatch between computing workloads and renewable energy supplies, we propose a low-carbon economic dispatch strategy that activates ICC demand-side flexibility[cite: 5]. [cite_start]By introducing a universal checkpointing mechanism, we convert energy-intensive large-model training jobs into interruptible and shiftable resources, effectively creating "virtual energy storage" without physical batteries[cite: 7]. [cite_start]Furthermore, a coupled market mechanism integrating ladder-type carbon trading with green electricity certificates (GEC) is designed to resolve the cost-emission paradox observed under single price signals[cite: 8, 10].
+To address the temporal mismatch between computing workloads and renewable energy supplies, we propose a low-carbon economic dispatch strategy that activates ICC demand-side flexibility.
+By introducing a universal checkpointing mechanism, we convert energy-intensive large-model training jobs into interruptible and shiftable resources, effectively creating "virtual energy storage" without physical batteries.
+Furthermore, a coupled market mechanism integrating ladder-type carbon trading with green electricity certificates (GEC) is designed to resolve the cost-emission paradox observed under single price signals.

 ## 📂 Repository Structure